 Where a claim is made with respect to a qualifying business disposal any losses arising from the disposal will reduce the gains and it will be this amount (referred to above as NAQBG) that qualifies for Business Asset Disposal Relief.
 Losses on other disposals or brought forward losses will be deducted from this amount, although the legislation includes specific provision to allow the loss offset to be allocated in the most beneficial manner.
 This means that losses should be deducted from gains chargeable at 28% or 20%, before being deducted from gains qualifying for Business Asset Disposal Relief.

 Material disposal of a business asset

-Provided an individual has at least 5% of the ordinary share capital and 5% of the voting power throughout the qualifying period, additional shares and securities can be held for a shorter period with Entrepreneurs’ Relief being available on the entire disposal provided the lifetime limit is not exceeded.
+Provided an individual meets these tests throughout the qualifying period, additional shares and securities can be held for a shorter period with Business Asset Disposal Relief being available on the entire disposal provided the lifetime limit is not exceeded.
 This can be particularly helpful in relation to spouse shareholdings.